 8. You Can See Chihuly Glass Exhibits Around the World

-To call Dale Chihuly the most renowned and prolific glass sculpture artist in the world almost feels like an understatement.
+To call Dale Chihuly the world’s most renowned and prolific glass sculpture artist almost feels like an understatement.
 His work appears in more than 200 art museums around the world, including the Smithsonian, Louvre, and National Gallery of Australia.
-You can also find his glass art on display in his native Washington State at the Tacoma Art Museum and Chihuly Garden and Glass in the Seattle Center.

 In addition to museum collections, Chihuly’s work is also found: